milewire/firecrawl-support-agent/README.md

 ---

 **Note**: Make sure to keep your API keys and tokens secure and never commit them to version control.
-The `.env.local` file is already included in `.gitignore` for your protection.
+The `.env` file is already included in `.gitignore` for your protection.